Bulgaria–Cyprus relations

 Bulgaria–Cyprus relations are the close diplomatic relations between Cyprus and Bulgaria.
 Bulgaria was one of the first countries to recognise Cypriot independence in 1960, leading to the celebration of 50 years of diplomatic relations between the two countries in 2010.
 These relations have developed positively on the international stage as well as in commerce and strategic affairs.
 Bulgaria has an embassy in Nicosia and a consulate general in Limassol.
 Cyprus has an embassy in Sofia and a branch office in Burgas.

-Both countries are full members of the European Union.
+Both countries are full members of Council of Europe and of the European Union.

-Bulgaria in as member of the EU in 2007.
-Cyprus in as member of the EU in 2004.

 History

 Ties between the two countries trace two hundred years back when Bulgarian rebels fighting the Ottomans were captured and brought to Nicosia.
 During their imprisonment, they developed strong friendships with the locals while one captive even wrote an informative diary on Nicosia life in the 1800s.

 Educational relations

 In the last five decades, up to 5,000 Cypriot students have gone to Bulgaria on scholarships awarded by the Bulgarian government.
-Labour Minister Sotiroulla Charalambous and government spokesman Stefanos Stefanou are two of the more high-profile Bulgarian-speaking graduates.
-And there are currently around 800 Cypriot students in Bulgaria.
+Cypriot Labour Minister Sotiroulla Charalambous and government spokesman Stefanos Stefanou are two of the more high-profile Bulgarian-speaking graduates.
+There are currently around 800 Cypriot students in Bulgaria.
 Most notably Government spokesman Stefanou studied at the Academy of Social Sciences and Social Administration in Sofia (1984–1989) receiving a degree in political science.
 During his studies he was actively involved in the Student Movement and served as President of the Student Association of Cypriots in Bulgaria.